Jindsmu/INLRMF/README.md

 A Global Structure-Aware NMF Algorithm for Single-Cell RNA-seq Clustering

 ## Introduction
-This project constructed a non negative matrix factorization model integrating two scRNA-seq.
-This model is called the integrated non negative low rank matrix factorization algorithm (inlrmf), which can simultaneously learn the local and global characteristics of scRNA-seq data
+This project constructed a nonnegative matrix factorization model integrating two scRNA-seq.
+This model is called the Integrated Nonnegative Low Rank Matrix Factorization (INLRMF), which can simultaneously learn the local and global characteristics of scRNA-seq data.

 The code in this project will reproduce the results in our paper, "INLRMF: A Global Structure-Aware NMF Algorithm for Single-Cell RNA-seq Clustering".